Satisfactory Academic Progress

 Financial aid at Monmouth University is awarded to students for the entire academic year or summer session.
 Academic progress for all aid recipients is reviewed at the conclusion of the spring semester.
 If a student has not met all of the requisite standards, the student will be ineligible to receive federal, state, and/or institutional funds in future terms.
 Students who are deemed ineligible will be offered the opportunity to submit an appeal for reinstatement of their financial aid; refer to the Appeals section below for the appeals procedure.

-The standards for determining satisfactory academic progress at Monmouth University are measured along three dimensions: cumulative grade point average, pace, and maximum time frame.
+The standards for determining satisfactory academic progress for federal or state funding at Monmouth University are measured along three dimensions: cumulative grade point average, pace, and maximum time frame.

 To remain in good standing, a student must meet each of the three requirements:

 - Cumulative Grade Point Average: Consistent with the general academic requirements of the University, graduate students must maintain a minimum cumulative grade point average of 3.00 to remain eligible for institutional and/or federal funding.

 - Pace: All students must successfully complete at least 67% of the credit hours for which they enroll.
 Note that repeated courses and course work assigned grades of “W,” “WF,” "F,"or “I” will not be counted as credits completed toward graduation but will be counted as attempted credits.

 - Maximum Time Frame: The maximum number of credits a graduate student may attempt and receive funding for is 150% of the published number of credits required to complete their degree, certificate, or endorsement program.

 To maintain satisfactory academic progress for University funding, graduate students must achieve a cumulative grade point average of at least 3.0 for all graduate course work.